 Long story short, a researcher (Prof. Kogan) developed an app that asked users to share their info and who their friends are and what their interests are, and then passed this data along to Cambridge Analytica, who subsequently used this data to influence (some say manipulate) the US Presidential elections.2 One thing is very clear: every Facebook user (yours truly included) accepted the terms and conditions (who reads them anyway?) of using Facebook that clearly stated that Facebook stores info about my interests, my likes, my posts, who my friends are etc. and this info can be provided to 3rd parties.

 Now, make no mistake, whether Facebook giving developers access to their data graph was a sound strategy is a completely different question.
 Posts from James Allworth and Ben Thompson are must reads about Facebook’s platform strategy.
-Facebook wanted to be a platform, and in order to attract developers to build on top of Facebook, they shared their graph data with them.
+Facebook wanted to be a platform for other developers to develop their applications on, and in order to attract said developers to build on top of Facebook, they shared their graph data with them.
 It’s not a new strategy; in order to get developers on board, some companies throw money at them (hello there, Microsoft!) and some like Facebook, share(d) access to their data.

 By now, it should be plainly obvious that I believe Uber and Facebook have gotten the short end of the stick from traditional media.
 In Uber’s case, a more truthful headline would have read – “Pedestrian in not-well-lit street hit by self-driving Uber” or “Pedestrian crossing outside crosswalk hit by self-driving Uber vehicle.”3 And in Facebook’s case, a more neutral headline would have been – “Facebook developer partner sells facebook graph data” or perhaps even “Facebook’s decision to open graph data to developers backfires”.
 One thing that’s clear from the contrast between my made-up headlines and the actual headlines is that people are warier about tech than ever before, so one of the easiest way to get your clicks and views is through click-bait headlines about big bad tech and polarizing political news.
 Clearly, my made-up headlines above are too bland to garner enough clicks and views, and would’ve have made the cut at any major news organization.